Rarity

 Rarity is applied by fxhash as follows (from their mint-guide):

 Fxhash automatically computes the rarity of a particular feature by counting the number of occurrences among all the tokens of the collection.
-Two feature values are considered the same if a between those returns true.
+Two feature values are considered the same if a strict equality between those returns true.

 The fxhash rarity page also allows for the filtering of features.
 These functions are part of the collections main page, called 'project page' on fxhash.
 See image below to see how to sort by rarity and filter.